1. Summary

 The method of quantifying the value of pension liabilities in statistics is similar to that used in business accounting and is based on actuarial estimates for each scheme.
 However, there are important differences in assumptions between the accounting and statistical treatments.
 The full list of statistical assumptions is provided in our article Pensions in the national accounts: UK Table 29 methodology, but of particular relevance is the choice of the discount rate.

-In accounting, discount rates depend on the advice of each scheme actuary at the time of compiling the scheme’s accounts, which means that they vary scheme by scheme and across time.
-In statistics, the European System of Accounts 2010 ESA 2010, through the Technical Compilation Guide for Pension Data in National Accounts, mandates the use of a single 3% real, 5% nominal discount rate for government-managed pension schemes.
-Even though this rate may not reflect the economic climate in the short term, it is believed to be a reasonable approximation of the long-term interest rate faced by pension funds, as evidenced in Section 4 of the 2018 Ageing Report (PDF, 3.26MB).
-The discount rate used in statistics is consistent with the Ageing Report.
-It aims to limit volatility of pension estimates that would otherwise be transmitted into the fiscal aggregates, also improving comparability and consistency of estimates for various schemes.
+In accounting, discount rates depend on the advice of each scheme actuary at the time of compiling the scheme's accounts, which means that they vary scheme by scheme and across time.
+In statistics, the European System of Accounts 2010 (ESA 2010), through the Technical Compilation Guide for Pension Data in National Accounts, mandates the use of a single discount rate for government-managed pension schemes.
+Even though this rate may not reflect the economic climate in the short term, it is believed to be a reasonable approximation of the long-term interest rate faced by pension funds.
+It aims to limit volatility of pension estimates that would otherwise be transmitted into the fiscal aggregates, also improving comparability and consistency of estimates for various schemes and across countries.
 In turn, this allows the creation of a coherent measure of household wealth in the national accounts.

-For practical reasons, and primarily owing to large numbers of corporate schemes and difficulty in recalculating the value of their liabilities for statistical purposes, the legally binding application of the statistical discount rate is limited to government-managed pension schemes.
-In relation to the public sector, this means that the liabilities of the Pension Protection Fund and schemes managed by public corporations (as defined for statistical purposes) do not have to be estimated using the nominal rate of 5% and are to be based on the rate advised by the actuary.
+The binding application of the statistical discount rate is limited to government-managed pension schemes.
+In relation to the public sector, this means that the liabilities of the Pension Protection Fund and schemes managed by public corporations (as defined for statistical purposes), such as the Bank of England, do not have to be estimated using the statistical discount rate and are to be based on the rate advised by the actuary.

 Actuarial valuation is a complex process and most public sector schemes conduct it every three to four years.
 This creates a considerable time lag in the availability of the actuarial data, which can exceed four years.
 Until such valuation becomes available, we forecast the pension liability using our best knowledge of the economic climate.
 The replacement of the modelled estimates with the outturn data may cause retrospective revisions, which may impact the fiscal aggregates.